guillaumelenoir/WAVEPAL/README.md

 ## Installation

-Python 2.X and all the dependencies of WAVEPAL are installed.
-Feel free to modify the installation file.
 First, you need to download the package on your machine.
 Then, follow the steps explained below.
 Installation ends with the message "INSTALLATION COMPLETED SUCCESSFULLY".

 ### On Linux (Ubuntu)